-The Marine Safety Act requires that the master of a PWC must hold a general marine licence with a PWC endorsement.
-The requirement for an endorsement recognises the additional knowledge and skills required to act as the master of a PWC.
+The master of a PWC must hold a marine licence with a PWC endorsement.
+You must carry this licence at all times when you are the master of a PWC.

 You will need to sit an additional knowledge test and correctly answer a minimum of 13 out of 15 questions to pass.
 An operator with a PWC licence endorsement can operate all types of powered recreational vessels.
 This licence must be carried at all times when acting as the master of a PWC.

-All PWCs are required to be registered with VicRoads (who undertake marine licence and registration services on our behalf) or through approved dealers.
-The registration label must be fixed in a conspicuous position on the outside or upper part of the vessel.
+The registration label must be in a prominent position on the outside or upper part of the vessel.

-The owner of a registered recreational vessel that is a personal watercraft must ensure that the identification mark that is assigned by Maritime Safety Victoria for that vessel is painted or displayed in appropriate characters:
+If you own a Victorian registered PWC, you must ensure that the identification mark assigned for your PWC is painted or displayed in appropriate characters:

 The buying and registration section of this website has more information on what to look out for when buying vessels and how to register a vessel in Victoria.